 \section{Rectifying curves in Euclidean spaces}

-In this section, we generalize the main result of Chen \cite{ChenTJM2017} and show that rectifying curves in $\mathbb{E}^{m+2}$ are geodesics in the hypersurface of cones.
+In this section, we generalize the main result of Chen \cite{ChenTJM2017} and show that rectifying curves in $\mathbb{E}^{m+2}$ are geodesics on {hypercones}.
 This characterization follows as a consequence of Theorem \ref{thr::CharRectCurvesUsingTangentialComponent}, which is a generalization of Theorems 1 and 2 of \cite{ChenMonthly2003}.
 Such extensions already appeared in \cite{IlarslanTJM2008} for dimension 4 and in \cite{CambieTJM2016} for any dimension.
-The attentive reader will notice that our proofs are similar to those of \cite{CambieTJM2016,ChenMonthly2003,IlarslanTJM2008}, but we included them here for the sake of completeness.
+The attentive reader will note that our proofs are similar to those of \cite{CambieTJM2016,ChenMonthly2003,IlarslanTJM2008}, but we included them here for the sake of completeness.

 Let $\alpha:I\to \mathbb{E}^{m+2}$ be a regular $C^2$ curve parameterized by the arc-length $s$, i.e., for all $s\in I$, $\langle\mathbf{T}(s),\mathbf{T}(s)\rangle=1$, where $\mathbf{T}(s)=\alpha'(s)$.
 We say that a $C^2$ regular curve $\alpha$ is \emph{rectifying} with vertex $p$ if $\langle\alpha(s)-p,\mathbf{k}(s)\rangle=0,$ where $\mathbf{k}(s)=\alpha''(s)$ is the curvature vector of $\alpha$ and $p$ is constant.